ichikareman2/study-reactjs-nextjs/README.md

   * ⬜ add way to delete
   * ⬜ add way to clear done
   * ⬜ can't edit empty item
-  * ⬜ focus on newly editable item
+  * ✅ focus on newly editable item
+  * ⬜ animation of rearranging on done
+* ⬜ simple calculator
+  * ⬜ add folder and initial files for calculator
+  * ⬜ determine components by drawing
+  *

 ## General TODO
 * ⬜ list of projects - list projects automatically. plan: make a list of components with path and name?